xivid/qemu-4.1.0/osnet/README.md

 # Chained VM Templating
 - Step1: Start the Templated VM with "share = on" and disable osnet_init_ram_state(Use this flag only for migration)
+- Include the osnet_seamless_template flag for lseek copy

 ```
 $id=$1